-- 27 EFBIG File too large An attempt to make a file larger than the maximum of 2048 blocks. - 28 ENOSPC No space left on device During a write to an ordinary file, there is no free space left on the device. - 29 ESPIPE Seek on pipe A seek was issued to a pipe.
-This error should also be issued for other non-seekable devices. - 30 EROFS Read-only file system An attempt to modify a file or directory was made on a device mounted read-only.
+- 27 EFBIG File too large An attempt to make a file larger than the maximum of 32768 blocks. - 28 ENOSPC No space left on device During a write to an ordinary file, there is no free space left on the device. - 29 ESPIPE Seek on pipe A seek was issued to a pipe.
+This error should also be issued for other non-seekable devices. - 30 EROFS Read-only file system An attempt to modify a file or directory was made on a device mounted read-only. - 31 EMLINK Too many links An attempt to make more than 127 links to a file. - 32 EPIPE Write on broken pipe A write on a pipe for which there is no process to read the data.
+This condition normally generates a signal; the error is returned if the signal is ignored.